 WHAT TO PREPARE: You’ll need to select a monologue that you want to work on.
+The monologue must be in verse, not prose.
 I recommend a shorter piece so that you’ll have a short and sweet audition monologue in your pocket by the end of the class session.
 About 20 lines of text, give or take, would be perfect.
 No more than 30.

 Other than selecting a monologue, there is nothing else to prepare before the first class.
 Beth will provide instructional materials on or before the first class.
 Be prepared to spend time working on your monologue each week between classes.

 *If you need help selecting a monologue, I can choose one for you for a $25 fee.
 There is a space in the registration form to indicate if you select this option.